Somaliland shilling

-The Somaliland shilling (Shillin Somaliland, شلن صوماليلاندي; abbreviation: SLS; symbol: /-, sometimes prefixed Sl.Sh.) is the official currency of the Republic of Somaliland.
+The Somaliland shilling (Shillin Somaliland, شلن صوماليلاندي; abbreviation: Sl.Sh. or SLSH; symbol: /-) is the official currency of the Republic of Somaliland, an unrecognised state in the Horn of Africa, recognised internationally as de jure part of Somalia.

 Overview

 The shilling has been the currency of parts of Somalia since 1921, when the East African shilling was introduced to the former British Somaliland protectorate.
 Following the 1960 independence and unification of the former territories of British Somaliland and Italian Somaliland, their respective currencies, the East African shilling and somalo (which were equal in value) were replaced at par in 1962 by the Somali shilling.
 Names used for its denominations were cent (singular: centesimo; plural: centesimi) and سنت (plural: سنتيمات), along with shilling (singular: scellino; plural: scellini) and شلن.

-In September 1994, the Parliament of Somaliland endorsed President Egal’s plans to introduce a new currency to replace the Somali shilling.
-The Somaliland shilling was introduced on 18 October 1994 at a rate of Sl.So.1/- to So.Sh.100/-.
+In September 1994, the Parliament of Somaliland endorsed President Egal's plans to introduce a new currency to replace the Somali shilling.
+The Somaliland shilling was introduced on 18 October 1994 at a rate of Sl.So.
+1/- to So.Sh.
+100/-.
 The Somali shilling ceased to be accepted as legal tender in Somaliland on 31 January 1995.

-The Somaliland shilling is pegged to the United States dollar at a rate of Sl.Sh.580/12 to US$1.
+The Somaliland shilling is pegged to the United States dollar at a rate of Sl.Sh.
+580/12 to US$1.
 Only the 100/-, 500/-, 1,000/- and 5,000/- banknotes are currently in circulation.

 Coins

 The Somaliland shilling is nominally divided into 100 cents, but coins denominated in cents have never been issued due to their low value.
 The coin with the lowest value to have been issued is the 1/- coin, first minted in 1994 at the Pobjoy Mint in England and thus bearing the PM mint mark.
 In 2002, 2/- and 5/- coins were issued, bearing depictions of explorer Sir Richard Burton and a cockerel, respectively.
-Other coins that have been issued are the 10/- coin (depicting a monkey) and 20/- coin (depicting a greyhound).
+Other coins that have been issued are the 10/- coin (depicting a vervet monkey) and 20/- coin (depicting an Italian Greyhound).
 Somaliland coins are not currently being minted or circulated.

 The 1/- and 5/- coins are struck in aluminium, the 10/- coin in brass, the 20/- coin in stainless steel, and the 1,000/- coin in .999 fine silver.